-T 1 may not be culturally sensitive to those some attempts to engage families in The teacher's efforts to engage families. the instructional families in the program. instructional program are frequent and successful.
-4d The teacher's The teacher The teacher's The teacher's Participating in a relationships with maintains cordial relationships with relationships with Professional colleagues are relationships with colleagues are colleagues are Community negative or self- serving.
-The teacher colleagues to fulfill duties that the school characterized by mutual support characterized by mutual support and Relationships with avoids participation in or district requires. and cooperation; cooperation, with colleagues a professional culture The teacher the teacher the teacher taking Involvement in a of inquiry, resisting participates in the actively initiative in culture of professional inquiry opportunities to school's culture of participates in a assuming Service to the school become involved in professional inquiry culture of leadership among Participation in school and district projects school events or when invited to do professional the faculty.
-The and district projectsAttendance school and district so.
+l may not be sulting list The technolo may not be culturally sensitive to those some attempts to The teacher's families. engage families in the instructional efforts to engage families in the lannies. program. instructional program. program are frequent and successful.
+4d The teacher's The teacher The teacher's The teacher's Participating in a relationships with maintains cordial relationships with relationships with Professional colleagues are relationships with colleagues are colleagues are Community negative or self- colleagues to fulfill characterized by characterized by Community serving.
+The teacher duties that the school mutual support mutual support and Relationships with avoids participation in or district requires. and cooperation; cooperation, with colleagues a professional culture The teacher the teacher the teacher taking Involvement in a of inquiry, resisting participates in the actively initiative in culture of professional inquiry opportunities to school's culture of participates in a assuming Service to the school become involved in professional inquiry culture of leadership among Participation in school school events or when invited to do professional the faculty.
+The and district projects school and district so.
 The teacher inquiry.
-The teacher takes a projects. participates in school teacher volunteers leadership role in events and school and district projects to participate in school events and promoting a culture of professional when specifically in school and inquiry.
+The teacher takes a Attendance projects. participates in school teacher volunteers leadership role in events and school to participate in promoting a culture and district projects school events and of professional when specifically in school and inquiry.
 The teacher asked. district projects, volunteers to making substantial participate in contribution. school events and district projects, making a substantial contribution and assuming a leadership role in at least one aspect of school or district like.
-4e The teacher engages The teacher The teacher seeks The teacher seeks Growing and in no professional participates to a out opportunities out opportunities Developing development activities limited extent in for professional for professional Professionally to enhance knowledge or skill.
-The teacher professional development to enhance content development and Enhancement of resists feedback on activities when they are convenient.
-The knowledge and makes a systematic effort to conduct content knowledge and teaching performance teacher engages in a pedagogical skill. action research. pedagogical skill from either limited way with The teacher The teacher solicits Receptivity of feedback from colleagues supervisors or more colleagues and actively engages feedback on Service to the experienced supervisors in with colleagues practice from both profession colleagues.
+4e The teacher engages The teacher The teacher seeks The teacher seeks Growing and in no professional participates to a out opportunities out opportunities Developing development activities limited extent in for professional for professional Professionally to enhance knowledge professional development to development and - or skill.
+The teacher activities when they enhance content makes a systematic Enhancement of resists feedback on are convenient.
+The knowledge and effort to conduct content knowledge and teaching performance teacher engages in a pedagogical skill. action research. pedagogical skillReceptivity of feedback from either limited way with The teacher The teacher solicits from colleagues supervisors or more colleagues and actively engages feedback on Service to the experienced supervisors in with colleagues practice from both profession colleagues.
 The professional and supervisors in supervisors and teacher makes no conversation about professional colleagues.
-The effort to share practice, including conversation teacher initiates knowledge with others or to assume some feedback on teaching about practice, including feedback important activities to contribute to the professional performance.
-The about practice. profession. responsibilities. teacher finds limited The teacher F- 3.000.8. ways to assist other participates teachers and actively in contribute to the assisting other profession. educators and looks for ways to contribute to the profession.
-4f The teacher displays The teacher is honest The teacher The teacher can be Showing dishonestly in in interactions with displays high counted on to hold , interactions with colleagues, students, and the public.
-The teacher is not alert to students' needs and contributes to school practices that result in some students being ill served by the school.
-The teacher makes decisions and recommendations that are based on selfserving interests.
-The teacher does not comply with school and district regulations.
+The effort to share practice, including conversation teacher initiates knowledge with some feedback on about practice, important activities others or to assume teaching including feedback to contribute to the professional performance.
+The about practice. profession. responsibilities. teacher finds limited The teacher ways to assist other teachers and participates actively in contribute to the assisting other profession. educators and P.010001011 looks for ways to contribute to the profession.
+4f The teacher displays The teacher is honest The teacher The teacher can be Showing dishonestly in in interactions with displays high counted on to hold